Experimental hierarchy and optimal robustness of quantum correlations of two-qubit states with controllable white noise: Introduction

-In this work, we report a direct experimental generation of the standard and generalized Werner states.
-We note that the generalized Werner and Horodecki states were not in the focus of the above reviewed experiments.
-Some of the experimental setups lack the ability to generate these generalized states (e.g., Ref.~\cite{Aiello2007PhysRevA}), some could be used after some improvements (e.g., Ref.~\cite{Liu2017EurLett}) and the others, possibly, might have such capabilities, but these (e.g., Ref.~\cite{Zhang2002PhysRevA}) have not been used so far for demonstrating hierarchies of quantum correlations.
+In this work, we report experimental generation of both Werner states and their generalizations, i.e., partially entangled pure states affected by white noise, which we refer to as generalized Werner states (GWSs).
+These states were not the focus of the above-reviewed experiments.
+Some of the experimental setups cannot generate these generalized states (e.g., Ref.~\cite{Aiello2007PhysRevA}), some could be used after specific improvements (e.g., Ref.~\cite{Liu2017EurLett}) and the others might have such capabilities, but these (e.g., Ref.~\cite{Zhang2002PhysRevA}) have not been used so far for demonstrating the CC hierarchy of the Werner states or their generalizations.
+In this paper, our experimentally generated and reconstructed states are applied to reveal a CC hierarchy.